 When having multiple conversations through a chat application, some are always more relevant than others.

 It is also one of the easiest features to enable at will.
-All it takes is to hold the chat conversation tab down on the screen and tap the pin icon at the top menu.
+You only need to hold the chat conversation tab down on the screen and tap the pin icon at the top menu.

-For that reason, an option that permits the omission of showing other people’s faces in pictures is a useful feature to include in a messaging app that can transmit multimedia, and Signal has just that ability.
+For that reason, an option that allows blurring people’s faces in pictures is a useful feature to include in a messaging app that can transmit multimedia, and Signal has just that ability.

 The pictures themselves can also be edited by manually drawing blurred elements over other areas besides the faces.